-The Rancho Santa Fe, Rincon Del Diablo, and San Miguel Fire Protection Districts adopt the following code amendment:
+The Rancho Santa Fe, Rincon Del Diablo, and San Miguel Fire Protection Districts have adopted the following code amendment:

 Sec.
-4907.3.3 Eucalypyus forests and oak woodlands.
+4907.3.3 Eucalyptus forests and oak woodlands.
 All forests and woodlands shall be kept in a healthy state and maintained as described below.
 The forest or woodlands shall be free of all dead, dying, or diseased trees (excluding tree stumps no higher than six inches above the ground).
 Dead, dying, or diseased trees shall include insect infested trees, no longer living, in the last stages of growth or infected by a pathogen of any type.
 If combustible vegetation is located underneath a tree's drip line, the lowest branch shall be at least three times as high as the understory brush or grasses, or ten feet, whichever is greater.
 This will reduce the build-up of "ladder" fuels.
 Firewood shall be neatly stacked and shall have a minimum of 30 feet of clearance (no vegetation) around the entire firewood storage area.
 Debris and trimmings produced by the removal process shall be removed from the site, or if left, shall be converted into mulch by a chipping machine and evenly dispersed to maximum depth of six inches.

-The Ramona, Rancho Santa Fe, and Rincon Del Diablo Fire Protection Districts adopt the following code amendment:
+The Rancho Santa Fe Fire Protection District has adopted the following code amendment: